Copyright 1994 - 2018 Bill's Bible Basics

 Luke 12:28, KJV

 While some people feel that it isn't proper to question the Lord when certain negative things happen in our lives, I believe that it can be appropriate, if it is done in the right spirit with the proper attitude.
 In other words, if a person is questioning the Lord in a negative critical way so that he is really saying "God, if you are so powerful, why didn't you stop this from happening to me?
 You really blew it, God!", this of course is very wrong.
 Yet sad to say, I have encountered a number of people with this very same dangerous attitude.
 Lord help such people!
 Who are they to judge and criticize the Almighty?
-Sadly, as I point out in some of my others articles, this critical haughty attitude towards God is one of the very signs of the Endtime.
+Sadly, as I point out in some of my others articles, this critical haughty attitude towards God is clearly described for us in the Scriptures.
 Consider the following verses:

 "Knowing this first, that there shall come in the last days scoffers, walking after their own lusts, And saying, Where is the promise of his coming? for since the fathers fell asleep, all things continue as they were from the beginning of the creation."